Nov 9, 2025

 5. Make the switch: Migrate when you're confident

 If you're looking for maximum cost savings with minimal compromise on developer experience, try Server Compass.
-Deploy to your own VPS for as little as $5/month and never worry about usage-based billing again.
+Deploy Docker containers to your own VPS with GitHub Actions CI/CD, 100+ one-click templates, and encrypted .env management — all for as little as $5/month.
+Never worry about usage-based billing again.

 Frequently Asked Questions